Ramesh E., Director, DS Manufacturing (Upstream), Kemwell Biopharma Pvt. Ltd.

 While the growth potential of biologics-based therapies continues to be attractive, it is also equally challenging to bring the products to patients at an affordable cost with the highest quality standards.
 Owing to the scientific complexities and sophisticated high-end technologies involved in the development of large molecules (both novel biologics and biosimilars), pharmaceutical companies face challenges in terms of high investments, relatively long project timelines and extremely tough regulatory expectations and scrutiny.
 Additionally, rapidly changing market dynamics, pricing pressure from competitors and/or governments and technology shifts make it essential for pharmaceutical companies to be lean and nimble to stay on top of the game.

-Challenges in biopharmaceutical product development:
+Challenges in biologics product development:

 Challenges differ depending on the type of biologics drug under development (such as novel biologics and biosimilars).
 Figure 1 depicts the pattern of CMC outlay required for the development of novel biologics and biosimilars.